Universität Bonn

 Do you want to be admitted to the Master's degree program in Cyber Security?
 Then you should check your transcript to see if you have at least three modules specifically on topics of IT Security.
 If this is the case, then that is not always enough, but it is at least a good start.
 If you do not have at least three modules on IT Security, your chances of being admitted are practically zero.

-Whether you can be admitted to our Master's program depends, above all, on whether you have enough computer science in your bachelor's program.
+Whether you can be admitted to our Master's program in Artificial Intelligence or Computer Science depends, above all, on whether you have enough computer science in your bachelor's program.
 Applicants with a BSc in (applied) mathematics are often successful!

-Around 98 percent of applicants from these countries are rejected because the curricula of their degree programs or their theses do not meet our requirements.
-Experience shows that the chances of being accepted are better (above 5 percent) if you have at least two of the following:
+More than 99 percent of applicants from these countries are rejected because the curricula of their degree programs or their theses do not meet our requirements.

 You can only be admitted if you have written a scientific thesis during your bachelor's degree program.
 It could be a manuscript that presents a software design in a scientific context or that uses the software to answer a scientific question.
 However, the mere documentation of a software design is not sufficient.